OCLC WorldCat.

 .
 Kersley, Gillian.
 Darling Madame: Sarah Grand and Devoted Friend.
 Virago Press, 1983.
 334-5, 100 |

-'s papers are held by the National Library of Scotland
+is held in her archive at the National Library of Scotland

 Textual Production | Edith Mary Moore | A novel entitled A Wilful Widow, which appeared in 1913, is evidently by EMM